Canon 1Ds vs 1Ds Mark II

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

 Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.